 In contrast to the transformation pipeline framework, transformations with the

-cs2cs framework are expressed as two separate proj-strings.
+cs2cs framework in PROJ 4 and 5 were expressed as two separate proj-strings.
 One proj-string to

 WGS84 and one from WGS84.
 Together they form the mapping from the source